PablosTsel/saas3/CURSOR_RULES.md

 3. **Document Special Cases:** Add comments for any unusual handling or workarounds
 4. **Consider Reusability:** Design components that can be shared across templates where appropriate
 5. **Avoid Magic Numbers:** Use CSS variables for values that might need to be adjusted

-## Template4 Specific Issues to Avoid

-When working with Template4 (or any template), be aware of these specific issues encountered:

-1. **Handlebars Template Tag Rendering:** If you see raw template tags like `{{#each skills}}` or `{{/each}}` in the output, it means the replacement logic isn't working properly.
-Always make specific overrides for each template when changing structure.

-2. **CSS Class Inconsistencies:** Pay careful attention to CSS class names in the template HTML vs. your generated code.
-For example, using `project-img` when the template expects `project-image` will break styling.

-3. **Targeted Edits vs. Global Changes:** When fixing template-specific issues, make targeted edits that only affect that template rather than changing global code that might affect other templates.

-4. **Variable Redeclaration:** Avoid adding duplicate variable declarations when fixing template-specific sections.
-If adding specialized handling for a template, check if the variable is already declared elsewhere.

-5. **HTML Structure Alignment:** Ensure the HTML structure you're generating exactly matches what the template expects, including the nesting of elements and their classes.

 By following these guidelines, you can avoid common pitfalls when editing and extending portfolio templates.